alyssaduan/Spring2018-Project-Churn-Model/README.md

        1) Catogorize Data by Using Catagory Numbers
        2) Use corr() to calculate correlation between LEAVE
-       3) Separate data by their features and then hstack
+       3) Separate data by their correlation, types, and specializations, and then hstack
-       4) Use StandardScaler to normalized Data
+       4) Use StandardScaler to normalized data

 Step2: Fit Model with Logistic Regression

-       Use 1 degree feartures => Accurancy: 0.637
+       Use 1 degree feartures => Accuracy: 0.637
-       Use polynomial features => Accurancy: 0.652
+       Use polynomial features => Accuracy: 0.652
-       Use 3 degree features => Accurancy: 0.673
+       Use 3 degree features => Accuracy: 0.673
-       Increase degree to increase training data accurancy => Overfit
+       Increase degree to increase training data accuracy => Overfit

-Step3: Fit Model with SVM => Accurancy: 0.698
+Step3: Fit Model with SVM

+	 => Accuracy: 0.698